StrangeRanger/customized-unix-terminal/docs/index.md

 2. Download the profile setup script: [terminal-profile-setup.bash](terminal-profiles/terminal-profile-setup.bash)
 3. Open a new terminal window.
 4. Navigate to the directory where both files were downloaded to (e.g., `~/Downloads`).
-5. Execute the following code:
+5. Execute the setup script:
       ```bash
       chmod +x terminal-profile-setup.bash
       ./terminal-profile-setup.bash